lamdu/lamdu/doc/Language.md

 field is named but the type is not.
 One can create records "on the spot" anywhere without declarations.

-Instead of explicitly declared sum types (also called "variant types" or "tagged unions") Lamdu has structural sum types where each data constructor is named but the type is not.
+Instead of explicitly declared variant types (also called "variant types" or "tagged unions") Lamdu has structural variant types where each data constructor is named but the type is not.
 These are also inferred from use.

-One can inject into a sum type "on the spot" or case-analyze a value with no declarations.
+One can inject into a variant type "on the spot" or case-analyze a value with no declarations.

 #### Lamdu's nominal types